majk-p/how-slow-is-your-tram/slides.md

 ---

-## How many lines of code would it take without streams?
+## How would it look like without streams?

 Think of it for a second